MauroB45/dotfiles/Readme.md

 # Personal config

 Here in this branch I keep and maintain my dotfiles for windows.
-This is my personal repository for my own personal setup!.
+This is my personal repository for my own personal setup!
 It includes some tools, aliases and custom functions for productivity boost.

 Please feel free to use it. [recomendations](#recomendations)